Shofar: Use in modern Jewish prayer

 The shofar is used mainly on Rosh Hashanah.
-It is customary to blow the shofar 100 or 101 times on each day of Rosh Hashanah; however, halakha only requires that it be blown 30 times.
+It is customary to blow the shofar 100 or 101 times on each day of Rosh Hashanah; however, as mentioned, the main obligation is 30 sounds.
+The remaining seventy consist of 60 during the Mussaf prayer broken down into ten after each of three main themes of the Rosh Hashanah services; crowning God as king, beseeching God to remember us, and bringing up the theme of Shofar blasts from different places in the Bible, and repeated during the repetition of the Mussaf prayer.
+The last 10 are added after the Mussaf prayer, totalling 100 blasts.
 The various types of blast are known as tekiah, shevarim, and teruah.
 The 30 required blasts consist of the sequences tekiah-shevarim-teruah-tekiah, tekiah-shevarim-tekiah, tekiah-teruah-tekiah, each sequence repeated three times.

 The shofar is also blown in synagogue at the conclusion of Yom Kippur.
 Some only blow a tekiah gedolah; others blow tekiah-shevarim-teruah-tekiah.

 Because of its inherent ties to the Days of Repentance and the inspiration that comes along with hearing its piercing blasts, the shofar is also blown after weekday morning services (in some communities, also at weekday afternoon services) for the entire month of Elul, the last month of the Jewish civil year, preceding Rosh Hashana.
 It is not blown on the last day of Elul (in some communities, the last 3 days of Elul), however, to mark the difference between the voluntary blasts of the month and the mandatory blasts of Rosh Hashana.
 Shofar blasts are also used in some communities during penitential rituals such as Yom Kippur Katan and optional prayer services called during times of communal distress.
 The exact modes of sounding can vary from location to location.

 In an effort to improve the skills of shofar blowers, an International Day of Shofar Study is observed on Rosh Chodesh Elul, the start of the month preceding Rosh Hashanah.